William Archibald Dunning: Criticism

 Historian Howard K. Beale was a leader of the "revisionist" school of the 1930s that broke with the Dunning interpretation.
-Beale says the Dunning School broke new ground by escaping the political polemics of the day and used "meticulous and thorough research [...] in an effort to determine the truth rather than prove a thesis."
-Beale states that, "The emphasis of the Dunning school was upon the harm done to the South by Radical Reconstruction and on the sordid political and economic motives behind Radicalism."
+Beale says the Dunning School broke new ground by escaping the political polemics of the day and used "meticulous and thorough research [...] in an effort to determine the truth rather than prove a thesis".
+Beale states that "The emphasis of the Dunning school was upon the harm done to the South by Radical Reconstruction and on the sordid political and economic motives behind Radicalism."

 After 1950, the Dunning School was attacked by a new generation of historians.
 In keeping with European ideas about history "from the bottom up" and the agency of all classes of people, together with new research, they documented the place of African Americans at the center of Reconstruction.
-The revisionist view was expanded and revised by Eric Foner and others.
+The revisionist view was expanded and revised by Foner and others.
 They castigated Dunning for his harsh treatment of Blacks in his Reconstruction (1907).
 However, Muller claimed that Dunning was equally harsh on all the major players: "Dunning's antipathy in Reconstruction is generously heaped on all groups, regardless of race, color, creed, or sectional origins."